tvonhaus/jetson-gpu-burn/README.md

 sudo apt-get install cuda-toolkit-10-2

 If you want to stress test the CPU then you need to install stress:

 sudo apt-get install stress

 Last, you can run make, and then run script.sh to stress the GPU and CPUs

+To view the stats, you can run tegrastats